MitchellSoftTechnology/mitchellsoft/README.md

 #### Click on image for live version
 <br>

-# Mitchell Soft Technology Ltd
+# MitchellSoft Technology Ltd
 </div>

-A website showcasing the consultants, applications and websites by Mitchell Soft Technology Ltd.  The consultant's believe in test driven, high quality business grade code,  with over 26 years of experience.
+A website showcasing the consultants, applications and websites by MitchellSoft Technology Ltd.  The consultant's believe in test driven, high quality business grade code,  with over 26 years of experience.

 <br>